Handbook on Assessment at Duke

 Fifth, the program’s faculty determines how to use these findings to shape future enhancements to faculty teaching and student learning in the program.

-The Office of Assessment strives for common, accessible language to describe the study of teaching and learning.
+The Office of University Assessment strives for common, accessible language to describe the study of teaching and learning.
 Some key terms, however, commonly appear in written publications on assessment and in conversations among practitioners of assessment.

 Action research.
 Action research[1] commonly is understood as research intended to address an immediate issue, as well as the iterative process of problem-solving among individuals engaged in communities of practice.
 Linda Suskie provides a helpful contrast between traditional empirical research and assessment: